-Owning a kitten will be one of the most enjoyable and rewarding things you will ever do.
+Owning a cat will be one of the most enjoyable and rewarding things you will ever do.

-To enjoy all the benefits of owning a kitten, it is vital you take the steps to ensure he or she stays healthy and happy.
-This information guide will help you achieve this.
+To enjoy all the benefits of owning a cat, it is vital you take the steps to ensure they stay healthy and happy.

-Firstly, remember kittens are not puppies and should not be fed puppy food.
+Cats are not little dogs and should not be fed dog food.
 They are 'obligate carnivores' and require more protein and other nutrients than dogs.
-Feed your kitten their current diet for the first week before aiming to integrate a premium quality kitten food over the following week (if your kitten is not already on one).
-Wet food is fine but it is important to always feed some dry food too, as it's much better for your kitten's teeth!
+Wet food is fine but it is important to always feed some dry food too, as it's much better for your cat's teeth!

-Premium kitten food is full of the right nutrients in the right proportions, unlike many supermarket foods.
+Feed your cat once or twice a day.
+Premium adult cat food is full of the right nutrients in the right proportions, unlike many supermarket foods.
 Make sure you give your cat the correct portion of food each day and avoid topping up the bowl every time they meow or ask for more, as this can easily make your cat overweight.

-Kittens are at risk of a number of serious diseases, including feline enteritis, feline respiratory diseases and feline immunodeficiency virus (FIV) - similar to the AIDS virus.
-These diseases are debilitating and can be fatal so vaccinating against them is vital.
-Your vet will guide you on the right vaccination regime for your kitten.
+Cats are at risk of a number of serious diseases, including feline enteritis, feline respiratory diseases and feline immunodeficiency virus (FIV) - similar to the AIDS virus.

-If your local petstock store offers a petVET service you can get your kitten vaccinated conveniently in store.
+If your local PETstock store offers a petVET service you can get your cat vaccinated conveniently in store.